-At the time the prospective client returns those documents, the Clinic Director, Associate Director or Supervising Attorney reviews the documents and generally makes an assignment to a student attorney.
-In some instances, the Clinic Director, Associate Director or Supervising Attorney will assign the case to a Legal Intern for preliminary matters before the case is assigned to a student attorney.
+When the prospective client returns those documents, one of the Clinic Directors reviews the documents and assigns the case to a student attorney.
+In some instances, the case will be assigned to a Graduate Research Assistant (GRA) for preliminary matters before the case is assigned to a student attorney.

-TYPES OF CASES HANLDED BY THE LEGAL INTERNS PRIOR TO ASSIGNMENT TO A STUDENT ATTORNEY
+TYPES OF CASES HANLDED BY THE GRA’S PRIOR TO ASSIGNMENT TO A STUDENT ATTORNEY

 A. Tax Assessment Matter

-Upon assignment by the Clinic or Associate Clinic Director or Supervising Attorney, the Legal Intern will send the client a letter confirming what information and documents the client should send in prior to assignment to a student attorney.
+A GRA may send the taxpayer a letter confirming what information and documents the client should send in prior to assignment to a student attorney.

 B. Collection Matters

-1. The Legal Intern asks the client to file outstanding returns.
-If necessary, the Legal Intern will print off the Wage and Income Information for the years for which a return was due and provide that to the client with a cover letter setting a due date for filing the returns and entering that date in the Task section of AMICUS including the Associate Director, Supervising Attorney and the Administrative Assistant.
+A GRA may ask the taxpayer to file outstanding returns.
+If necessary, the GRA will print off the Wage and Income Information for the years for which a return was due and provide that to the client with a cover letter setting a due date for filing the returns and entering that date in the Task section of AMICUS and including the Clinic Directors and the Administrative Coordinator.

-2. The Legal Intern will mail the cover letter, a blank Form 433 and the OIC checklist to the client setting a due date entering that date in the Task section of AMICUS listing the Associate Director, Supervising Attorney and the Administrative Assistant.
+A GRA may mail the cover letter, a blank Form 433 and the OIC checklist to the taxpayer setting a due date entering that date in the Task section of AMICUS listing the Clinic Directors.

-The Legal Interns are not expected to work the cases assigned to them, but limit their work to gathering the information and documents or ensuring that returns are filed.
-As part of their duties, the Legal Interns will file the POA without a student attorney and within 3 days print off the Transcripts, Wage and Income information for each year at issue.
+The GRAs are not expected to work all cases assigned to them, but limit their work on some cases to gathering the information and documents or ensuring that returns are filed.
+As part of their duties, the GRAs will file the POA before the case is assigned to a student attorney and within 3 days print off the Transcripts, Wage and Income information for each year at issue.

-The Legal Interns will maintain these cases assigned to them in a drawer designated in their office for ease of access.
-The Legal Interns will, as part of their duties each day, keep track of the status of the inquiry due dates for that day.
+The GRAs will maintain these cases in a drawer designated in their office for ease of access.
+The GRAs will, as part of their duties each day, keep track of the status of the inquiry due dates for that day.

-Once the information, documents or returns are received, the Legal Intern will give the file to the Director or Associate Director or Supervising Attorney with a note in AMICUS that all the information has been provided and the case is ready for assignment to a student attorney.
+Once the information, documents or returns are received, the GRA will give the file to one of the Clinic Directors, with a note in AMICUS that all the information has been provided and the case is ready for assignment to a student attorney.

-At the time you receive a new case assignment from the Clinic Director, Associate Director or Supervising Attorney, you will receive an Intake Sheet that has been completed by Clinic personnel during the prospective client's first telephone call to the Clinic, a Power of Attorney, Form 2848 ("POA") executed by the prospective client, and an Initial Contact Questionnaire completed by the prospective client.
-You will also receive a copy of a Pacer and Accurint report for the client.
-At that time you sign and have the Associate Director and Supervising Attorney sign the POA and fax it to the CAF Unit with the authorization forms (See 'Your First Week' sub-tab on website).
-Approximately 3 days after submitting your POA to the CAF Unit you will be authorized to access and print information regarding the Taxpayer from e-Services.
+At the time a new case is assigned to a student attorney, an Intake Sheet that has been completed by Clinic personnel during the prospective client's first telephone call to the Clinic, a Power of Attorney, Form 2848 ("POA") executed by the prospective client, a copy of a Pacer and Accurint reports, and a completed Initial Contact Questionnaire will be given to the student attorney for the client.
+At that time the student attorney will execute and have the Clinic Directors execute the POA and fax it to the CAF Unit with the authorization forms (See 'Your First Week' sub-tab on website).
+Approximately 3 days after submitting the POA to the CAF Unit the student attorney will be authorized to access and print information regarding the taxpayer from e-Services.
 As soon as possible print the Wage and Income information and Account Transcripts for all years at issue from e-Services.
-Next, you make the initial telephone call to the Taxpayer, following the steps outlined in Part I of the Initial Telephone Call and In-Depth Interview To-Do List.
+Next, make the initial telephone call to the Taxpayer, following the steps outlined in Part I of the Initial Telephone Call and In-Depth Interview To-Do List.
 The initial telephone call should be made within 7 working days of assignment.